-When I first met Harry he was 6 months old, the last of his litter, hiding under a kitchen table.
-When the breeder dragged Harry out, he plonked his head onto my leg and looked up at me with worried, brown eyes.
+When I first met my dear old dog, Harry, he was six months old, the last of his litter, hiding under a kitchen table.
+When the breeder dragged him out, he flopped his black Labrador head on my leg and looked up at me with worried, brown eyes.

-At that moment a bond was created between us, and a favourite resting position, Harry’s head on my leg or lap.
-It was a bond that lasted for just over 12 years, until he passed away, with his head lying on my lap.
+At that moment, a bond formed between us, and a favourite resting position, Harry’s head on my leg or lap.
+It was a bond that lasted for just under thirteen years until he passed away, with his head lying on my lap.

-Harry was the muse for the articles I wrote on dogs, published in my dog club’s newsletter, PawPrints, and a community newspaper, where I shared my insight into dogs, dog training and dog owners!
+Harry was the muse for the articles I wrote on dogs, published in my dog club’s newsletter and a community newspaper where I shared my insight into dogs, dog training and dog owners!

-When Harry died, I wrote he’d brought so much joy into my life, it seemed wrong to feel sad about him.
-But as other dog lovers know, that’s not the way grief works.
+When Harry died, I wrote he’d brought so much joy into my life, and it seemed wrong to feel sad about him.
+But as other dog lovers know, that’s not how grief works.

 At moments like these, I like to recall my favourite dog quote by Agnes Sligh Turnbull: